coly-technologies/coly-technologies.github.io/coly-api.md

 ### Tenants<a name="api_tenants_link"></a>
 <hr style="background: #4C53FF; height: 4px">

 The `Tenants` entity mainly refers to the tenants within a shared living space, or tenants taking the `Psychometry Assessment` using our product.
 Each tenant will have their `Personality` and `coreValues` traits calculated after taking the assessment.
-The score they get will play a key role in matching the individual to a specific group.
+The score they get will play a key role in matching the individual to a specific unit.

 &nbsp;